 The major advantages of an allogeneic graft include the absence of malignant cells contaminating the graft; the potential for an immunologic anticancer graft-vs-tumor effect; and the ability to treat malignant and nonmalignant disorders of the bone marrow, including genetic and immunologic diseases.

 The disadvantages of an allogeneic transplant include the difficulty in finding an appropriate HLA-matched donor and the development of GVHD after HCT, which contributes to the morbidity and mortality of the procedure.

-Reduced-intensity transplant has allowed older patients (up to age 75) to undergo transplant to treat their disease when clinically indicated.
+Reduced-intensity transplant has allowed older patients (up to 75 to 80 years of age) to undergo transplant to treat their disease when clinically indicated.

 Advantages and Disadvantages

-In autologous transplant, the reinfused stem cells come from either the patient's own bone marrow or peripheral blood.
-These cells do not cause GVHD, and thus, autologous transplant is associated with less morbidity and mortality than is allogeneic bone marrow transplant (BMT) and increases in the number of patients who can undergo the procedure in the upper age limit.
+In autologous transplant, the reinfused stem cells come from either the patient’s own bone marrow or peripheral blood.
+These cells do not cause GVHD, and thus, autologous transplant is associated with less morbidity and mortality than is allogeneic HCT and increases in the number of patients who can undergo the procedure in the upper age limit.

 The disadvantages of autologous HCT include the possibility of tumor cell contamination within the graft in many diseases, which can cause relapse; the lack of a significant therapeutic graft-vs-tumor effect; and the limited ability to use autologous stem cells to treat patients not in remission or with inherited nonmalignant lymphohematopoietic diseases.
 Table 2 summarizes the advantages and disadvantages of these two approaches.